Av3boy/session-manager/README.md

 ## What it does ##

 Clicking a folder opens all the direct child bookmarks it has.
-If however the bookmark has no children, the folder shows it's child folders.
+If however the folder has no child bookmarks, the folder shows it's child folders.

 Clicking a bookmark opens that bookmark in a new tab.

-The "Open bookmark(s)" button opens all the selected bookmarks in a new window.
+The "Open selected(s)" button opens all the selected bookmarks in a new window.
+Opens selected folders' direct child bookmarks.
-The "Open recursively" button opens all the bookmarks for each window in their own windows.
+The "Open recursively" button opens all the bookmarks in a new window per folder.
 The "Delete item(s)" is an destructive operation.
 It will remove all the selected bookmarks and deletes all the folders recursively.

 Note that: